 - Educate farmers and consumers what cordyceps is and how it is grown.

-This will happen in three different phases:
+This happened in three different phases:

-2. Trialing fruiting container, and
+2. Trialing fruiting container

 3. Finally continuing education and outreach.

 1st Phase: This phase consisted of trials with different strains to gain data on what is the most productive strain.